3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 [Gitlab](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/index.html#adding-a-gpg-key-to-your-account)
 is set up correctly to provide GPG commit verification.

+### Thunderbird configuration

+Configuring Thunderbird to use your generated will allow to send and receive secure end-to-end encripted emails.
+Thunderbird, by default, uses its own keyring.

+To make Thunderbird use gpg keyring go to:
+`Settings -> General -> Config Editor...`,
+search for `mail.openpgp.allow_external_gnupg` and set it to `true`.

 ### Create a pull request with key

 After everything is set up, please issue a pull request to this repo with